 How is the Octopus Agile price calculated?

-Agile prices are calculated from the day-ahead wholesale price with regional adjustments and a 4–7 pm peak uplift.
-The final rate is limited by the tariff cap per kWh.
+Agile prices follow the wholesale market with regional adjustments and a higher rate between 4 pm and 7 pm.
+The final value is always limited by the £1 per kWh cap.

 Do I need a smart meter for Octopus Agile?